A Patient’s Primer on the Stimulant Medications Used to Treat ADHD

 The FDA has approved 29 stimulant medications for treating ADHD in the U.S. “All 29 are just different ways of delivering only two molecules: methylphenidate and amphetamine.
 There is no evidence anywhere to indicate that one molecule is intrinsically better than the other,” explains board-certified psychiatrist, Dr. William Dodson.

-The methylphenidate-based stimulants include Ritalin, Concerta, Daytrana, Qullivant, and Quillichew.
+The methylphenidate-based stimulants include Ritalin, Concerta, Daytrana, Qullivant, Quillichew, Jornay PM, and Azstarys.
 The amphetamine-based stimulants include Adderall, Vyvanse, and Evekeo.

 “The response rates for methylphenidate and amphetamine are about the same,” Dodson says.
 “When you try both methylphenidate and amphetamine, you get about an 80 to 85 percent robust response rate.
 Now, that means that if you don’t get a good response with whichever medication you try, don’t give up.
 Try the other medication.”